livecodelife/fareharbor_external_api/README.md

 `company.items`

 If you know the company shortname and name, you can also manually create an instance of a company.
-Please note that if you choose to instantiate a company this way, you will need to pass in your data as a hash indicating the company shortname and name:
+Please note that if you choose to instantiate a company this way, you will need to pass in your data as a hash with keys of 'shortname' and 'name' and their respective values as strings:

 `company = FH::Company.new({shortname: '<company shortname>', name: '<company name>'})`

-When a company object has been instantiated, it has these attributes:

-* shortname
-* name

-You can retrieve those attributes of a company by calling them as methods:
+A Company has the following attributes which can be accessed by calling them as methods:

-`company = FH::Companies.find('<company shortname>')`
+    company = FH::Companies.find('<company shortname>')

-`company.shortname`
-`company.name`
+    company.shortname
+    company.name

 Please see the 'Endpoints and Methods' sections below for a full list of endpoints and their corresponding methods to retrieve data.

 ### Endpoints and Methods

-Use the methods below to easily consume endpoint data from the FareHarbor External API:
+Use the methods below to easily consume endpoint data from the FareHarbor External API.
+Please note that in all methods below `company` refers to a Company object.
+For more information on how to instantiate a company object, please visit the 'Primary Usage section.'

 ###### All Companies